What Is Rhythm & Why Is It So Important

 Examples of compound time are 6/8 and 9/8.
 In 6/8 compound duple time, notes are subdivided into two groups of three eighth notes.

 The eighth notes could be counted one-and-a, two-and-a.

 Although 6/8 time has six quaver beats in the bar, the beat is given by two dotted crotchets.
 The dotted crotchet beats are on quavers one and four.
-6/8 time includes tunes recorded in 6/8 include ‘Fallin’’ by Alicia Keys and ‘We are the Champions’ by Queen.
+6/8 time includes tunes recorded in 6/8 including ‘Fallin’’ by Alicia Keys and “We Are the Champions” by Queen.

 9/8 compound triple time notes are subdivided into three groups of three eighth notes.

 The eighth notes are counted one-and-a, two-and-a, three-and-a.